microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/1-aks.md

 - added a windows nodepool with 2 nodes
 - made sure we can use the system nodes
 - set up a DNS record into the cluster
-- retreived the credentials fpr deployments to our AKS cluster
+- retrieved the credentials for deployments to our AKS cluster

 Next we can [create an Azure container registry](./2-acr.md).